iotaledger/wasplib/contracts/rust/wasmlib/docs/Types.md

 WasmLib provides direct support for the following ISCP value data types:

+- `Int16` - 16-bit integer value.
+- `Int32` - 32-bit integer value.
 - `Int64` - 64-bit integer value.
 - `Bytes` - An arbitrary-length byte array.
 - `String` - An UTF-8 encoded string value.

 - `Address` - A 33-byte Tangle address.
-- `AgentId` - A 37-byte ISCP Agent id.
+- `AgentID` - A 37-byte ISCP Agent ID.
-- `ChainId` - A 33-byte ISCP Chain id.
+- `ChainID` - A 33-byte ISCP Chain ID.
-- `Color` - A 32-byte token color id.
+- `Color` - A 32-byte token color ID.
-- `ContractId` - A 37-byte ISCP smart contract id.
+- `ContractID` - A 37-byte ISCP smart contract ID.
-- `Hash` - A 32-byte hash values.
+- `Hash` - A 32-byte hash value.
-- `HName` - A 4-byte unsigned integer hash value derived from a name string.
+- `Hname` - A 4-byte unsigned integer hash value derived from a name string.
-- `RequestId` - A 34-byte transaction request id.
+- `RequestID` - A 34-byte transaction request ID.

-The first three are basic value data types found in all programming languages, whereas the other types are ISCP-specific value data types.
+The first group are basic value data types found in all programming languages, whereas the second group are ISCP-specific value data types.
 More detailed explanations about their specific use can be found in the [documentation of the ISCP](../../../../docs/docs/coretypes.md).
 WasmLib provides implementations for each of these value data types.
 They can all be